This post contains affiliate links. Please read my disclosure policy to learn more.

 So let’s take a more detailed look into string cheese so you can maximize your chances of still enjoying your thawed string cheese.

-String cheese here in the U.S. is generally made from mozzarella or from a combination of mozzarella and cheddar.
-Often it is made with part-skim mozzarella.
+In the U.S., string cheese is generally made from whole fat or part-skim mozzarella or from a combination of mozzarella and cheddar.

 It gets its name due to the fact that the cheese peels apart in strings or strips when removed from a larger block.